shb/perch2-feather-bootstrap/README.md

 ### Specifying jQuery version

-Similarly as above, you can specify which jQuery version to use by setting the top-level 'jquery' option to a string (or array with `version` key set) containing the exact version denomination as per (http://code.jquery.com/jquery).
+Similarly as above, you can specify which jQuery version to use by setting the top-level `jquery` option to a string (or array with `version` key set) containing the exact version denomination as per http://code.jquery.com/jquery.